Isaiah's Vision of the Heavenly Throne

 A vision framed by an earthly king's death

-Isaiah dates his vision with unusual precision: "In the year that King Uzziah died, I saw the Lord, high and exalted, seated on a throne; and the train of his robe filled the temple" (Isaiah 6:1, NIV).
+Isaiah dates his vision with unusual precision: "In the year that King Uzziah died I saw the Lord sitting upon a throne, high and lifted up; and his train filled the temple" (Isaiah 6:1, RSV-CE).
 The contrast is deliberate — Judah's earthly throne stood suddenly empty, while the heavenly one, Isaiah saw, had never for a moment been vacant.

 A devotional depiction of a heavenly throne surrounded by winged seraphim, with smoke and light filling a temple.